Skip to main content

 • Problem-Solving: Encourage problem-solving skills by allowing them to think through challenges independently. πŸ€”πŸ’‘Kelsos Problem Solving Choices

-• Conflict Resolution: We use “Kelso’s Choice Wheel” at Valley View (see picture) and it provide 9 choices for students to use when they have conflict with others.
+• Conflict Resolution: We use “Kelso’s Choice Wheel” at Valley View (see picture) and it provides 9 choices for students to use when they have conflict with others.
 We encourage this tool to be used at home as well and for families to encourage students to pick choices to resolve conflicts and problems.

 5. Listening and Following Instructions: